eclipse-zenoh/zenoh-plugin-dds/README.md

 - Spoof DDS discovery data and transparently expose DDS writers/readers as zenoh publisher/subscribers
 - Route the data produced by discovered DDS writers to data to matching entities.

-Beside the zenoh router plugin we also support a stand-alone bridge called **dzd** that can be used to transparently bridge DDS data on zenoh and viceversa.
+Beside the zenoh router plugin we also support a stand-alone bridge called **zenoh-bridge-dds** that can be used to transparently bridge DDS data on zenoh and viceversa.

 ### Mapping DDS to zenoh
 The mapping between DDS and zenoh is rather straightforward.
 Given a DDS Reader/Writer for topic ```A``` in a given partition ```P``` with a set of QoS ```Q```, then the equivalent zenoh resource will be named as ```P/A/*```.
 On the other hand actual writes will be on the resource ```/P/A/sample-key-hash``` as this allows for zenoh subscriber to easily subscribe to just a specific Topic instance, a set of them or of all of them.